 The Twist community groups perform their new shows for their own community.
 This production is an essential focus of the project looking at local issues of concern.
 It is the responsibility of the groups to present their show at least twice in their own community, and one further performance that allows them to get exposure further afield.

-Under this development project, Twist hosts three workshops for members of the Twist groups as well as other young professionals in KZN.
-These five-day workshops focus on arts administration, theatre writing, and theatre directing.
-These are presented in association with the Stable Theatre.
+Throughout the year, Twist hosts workshops for members of the Twist groups as well as other young professionals in KZN.
+These workshops focus on arts administration, acting conceptualising new work and theatre directing.
+Workshops are often hosted by partner organisations and festivals around KZN.